[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 - The Federal Water Pollution Control Act (33 U.S.C. § 1251 et seq.) as hereafter amended.

 - A sewer receiving both surface runoff and sewage.

 - COMPOSITE SAMPLE

-- For monitoring requirements, a combination of individual samples of equal volume collected at equally spaced intervals (not to exceed 1 hour) during hours of production (not to exceed a twenty-four-hour period) or proportional according to flow.
-In the case of a batch discharge of two hours or less, the composite will consist of eight or more volume, flow, or time-proportional samples.
+- For monitoring requirements, a combination of individual samples of equal volume collected at equally spaced intervals (not to exceed one hour) during hours of production (not to exceed a twenty-four-hour period) or proportional according to flow.
+In the case of a batch discharge of two hours or less, the composite will consist of eight or more volume, flow, or time proportional samples.

 - CONTROL MANHOLE

 - A sampling and monitoring station which may be located in a manhole, vault, pit or room within the premises of the user.